 SBA Startup Loan Trends

-SBA startup loans are becoming more popular by lenders every single year.
+Since unsecured business loans for startups are hard to come by, SBA startup loans are becoming more popular with lenders every single year.
 In 2013, startups only received 31% of the total SBA 7a loans given out and 26% of the total money.
 In 2017, however, startups received 38% of total 7a loans and 35% of the total dollars funded.
 As of writing this article, those numbers have increased in 2018 to 44% each, showing that startups currently have more SBA loan opportunities than they ever have before.
 Same goes with a commercial real estate purchase.

 SBA startup loans are pretty much the same as regular SBA loans.
 The biggest differences are finding a lender who will lend to startups and coming up with a larger down payment and more collateral then you normally would have to if you were borrowing for an existing business.
 With an SBA startup loan, you’ll need to put 25-30% of your own money down.